leftsock/T-Encoder-Pro/README.md

 6. Select the correct port.

-7. Click "<kbd>[√](image/8.png)</kbd>" in the upper right corner to compile,If the compilation is correct, connect the microcontroller to the computer,Click "<kbd>[→](image/9.png)</kbd>" in the upper right corner to download.
+7. Click "<kbd>[√](image/8.png)</kbd>" in the upper right corner to compile.
+If the compilation is correct, connect the microcontroller to the computer, click "<kbd>[→](image/9.png)</kbd>" in the upper right corner to download.

-### firmware download
+### Firmware download
 1. Open the project file "tools" and locate the ESP32 burning tool.
 Open it.

 2. Select the correct burning chip and burning method, then click "OK."
 As shown in the picture, follow steps 1->2->3->4->5 to burn the program.
 If the burning is not successful, press and hold the "BOOT-0" button and then download and burn again.

-3. Burn the file in the root directory of the project file "[firmware](./firmware/)" file,There is a description of the firmware file version inside, just choose the appropriate version to download.
+3. Burn the file in the root directory of the project file "[firmware](./firmware/)" file, there is a description of the firmware file version inside, just choose the appropriate version to download.

 <p align="center" width="100%">
     <img src="image/10.png" alt="example">